kschuler/guide/guidelines/documentation.md

 ### Initiating a new experiment

+To begin a new experiment, I follow these steps:

 1. Select a study ID and descriptive title
 2. Add the experiment to the experiment index
 3. Create [required files](#file-organization-system) in [kschuler-current](https://www.dropbox.com/sh/yhbyybw459l48tt/AACfmIlqhv9YechRqSQ1Jyf0a?dl=0) and populate the folders where needed